 UCC would never be a reality in India because none of the religious bigots would accept a truly uniform code that applies to all.
 They all want the other group to fall in line and accept whatever they think is uniform but ask them to look at their own personal laws, they won’t accept.
 For eg. Parsi community, Christian, Hindu they all have certain reservations which they don’t want to change, but want Muslims to fall in line.
-But it should be.
-UCC should have been a compulsory provision instead of directive principle, at the time of making the Constitution … Continue reading Uniform Civil Code Is Not Just About Muslims
+UCC should have been a compulsory provision instead of directive principle, at the time of making the Constitution and the tyranny of … Continue reading Uniform Civil Code Will Remain a Polarizing Topic Never Be A Reality

 A father training his daughters to win sports medals may not be a revolutionary idea everywhere, but it is one in a state like Haryana.
 Continue reading Dangal Trailer Review | Ode To Aamir Khan